anasfarrouk/markdown-note-taking/README.md

 This is a markdown note taking api.
 You can authenticate, upload your .md files, list all files, and access the html rendered version of your files.

-## Installation
+## Requirements
-This project uses:
+This project requires:
 - Django    5.2.8
 - Python    3.13.11
 - DRF       3.16.1